Higher bills are leading Americans to delay medical care

 “You have a finite number of dollars to spend on your family,” Jain said.
 When you’re worried about having enough food or stable housing, “at that moment, you’re not thinking of preventing something five years from now.”

-In 2021, a fifth of Americans either delayed or went without medical care because of the pandemic — because of a lack of available appointments or fear of infection — according to a recent analysis by KFF, a nonprofit research group.
+In 2021, a fifth of Americans either delayed or went without medical care because of the pandemic because of a lack of available appointments and fear of infection, according to a recent analysis by KFF, a nonprofit research group.
 Only 5% cited cost alone.

 The catch-up in visits and procedures by people who are now able to see the doctor and the increased number of people seeking care caused by the winter season’s respiratory illnesses could mask any recent declines in seeking out medical care.